How Welsh Revenue Authority (WRA) statistics meet the Code of Practice for Statistics and the dimensions of value, trustworthiness and quality.

 It is also worth noting that most LTT data are supplied by organisations working on behalf of the taxpayers, some of whom submit transactions on a regular basis (around 10 per cent of organisations supply around four-fifths of the tax returns).
 This has led to data quality improvements as the WRA has developed its relationships with many of these key organisations.

-At the close of 15 July 2019, there were just under 3,000 organisations that had registered for online LTT submissions, with a total of 7,000 registered online users.
+At the close of 21 October 2019, there were just under 3,000 organisations that had registered for online LTT submissions, with a total of around 7,000 registered online users.
 Most organisations have submitted at least one return.
 Examples of quality issues we have previously discovered and our response to date are:

 We have concluded that there are no immediate concerns with the data we are currently publishing at the Wales level as a result of this exercise.
 However, this issue combined with some missing or invalid postcode information has led to some concerns when presenting further disaggregation of the data (see the Quality of geographic data section) as part of our annual release and our StatsWales tables.